openvstorage/alba/README.md

-# alba
+# ALBA
-Open vStorage alternate backend creates a replicated or flexible network raid’ed  object storage backend out of Seagate Kinetic drives and local dis supporting compression, encryption.
+ALBA (Alternate Backend) is a highly optimized storage backend for Open vStorage.
+It converts a set of ASDs (Alternate Storage Daemon) or ethernet drives (Seagate Kinetic) into a pool of storage you can use as storage backend within Open vStorage.
+ALBA has support for partial object retrieval, compression, encryption, replication and network raid.

+ALBA is written in OCaml.